nsnarender5511/go-opentelemety-implemetation/docs/monitoring/Telemetry_Setup.md

 ## 3. Implementation Details & Usage

 This page focuses on the setup.
-Refer to [Logging Details](./Logging%20Details.md), [Tracing Details](./Tracing%20Details.md), and [Key Metrics](./Key%20Metrics.md) for how the initialized SDK components are used within the application code.
+Refer to ./Logging_Details.md, ./Tracing_Details.md, and ./Key_Metrics.md for how the initialized SDK components are used within the application code.

 ---